blake-wp/q-ms_ggplot/q-ms_ggplot.md

   in the exact same manner.
 However, it transpired that the clover samples were apparently not concentrated enough to run a 90 minute gradient, so instead this was shortened to a 60 minute gradient.
-- The loss of clover protein must have occured during MS prep as all submitted samples were a similar concentration.
-- Unfortunately we were not informed prior to the analysis and could easily have supplied more concentrated samples.
 - The royal jelly samples were therefore separated over 90 and 60 minute gradients.
 Hence the data only allows accurate comparison of manuka to royal jelly and separately clover to royal jelly.<br> <br>